chikacow/game_SDL2_final_product_/README.md

 - Touching the threats can be harmful, take care!
 - Use M button to turn off the sound
 - Use N button to turn on the sound
+- Secret: To switch to creative mode, press Q button

 # 3. Installed Libraries
 * This game was made by using the following matters: